 How To Store Your Food Storage

-I’ve listed things in this post in alphabetical order to hopefully make this summary a little easier for everyone to see at a glance.
-This is how I store my food storage and have done it this way for over 50 years.
-After all these years, I have learned the good, the bad, and what works best for me.
+I’ve listed things in this post alphabetically to hopefully make this summary a little easier for everyone to see.
+This is how I store my food; I have done it this way for over 50 years.
+After all these years, I have had good and bad storage experiences and learned what works best for me.

 Baking Powder

-If you want to make your own baking powder, start with 1/4 teaspoon of baking soda, 1/4 teaspoon cornstarch, and 1/2 teaspoon cream of tarter, it will equal 1 teaspoon of baking powder.
+If you want to make your baking powder, start with 1/4 teaspoon of baking soda, 1/4 teaspoon cornstarch, and 1/2 teaspoon cream of tarter; it will equal one teaspoon of baking powder.

 I quote Wikipedia: “Baking powder is used to increase the volume and lighten the texture of baked goods.
-It works by releasing carbon dioxide gas into a batter or dough through an acid-base reaction, causing bubbles in the wet mixture to expand and thus leavening the mixture.”
+It releases carbon dioxide gas into a batter or dough through an acid-base reaction, causing bubbles in the wet mixture to expand, thus leavening it.”

-Please store baking powder in a cool, dry, and preferably dark, location.
+Please store baking powder in a cool, dry, preferably dark location.

 Baking Soda

-Baking soda lasts about 3 years unopened (or the “best by” date on the box), and if opened about 6 months.
+Baking soda lasts about three years unopened (or the “best by” date on the box), and if opened, it lasts about six months.
 It’s easier to store it in the original boxes.

 I quote Wikipedia: “Leavening: In cooking, baking soda is primarily used in baking as a leavening agent.
 When it reacts with the acid, carbon dioxide is released, which causes expansion of the batter and forms the characteristic texture and grain in cakes, quick bread, soda bread, and other baked and fried foods.”